Welcome to the John Louis Petit website

 March 2022

-The first new publication this year is now available from us directly, prior to launch in the Spring/Summer.
-Clarke, Petit and St Mark’s – A 19th Century Journey on the Isle of Man.
+The first new publication this year is now available: Clarke, Petit and St Mark’s – A 19th Century Journey on the Isle of Man.

 This booklet tells the story of John Thomas Clarke (1798-1888), Petit’s lifelong friend, who transformed the derelict district of St Mark’s, Isle of Man, with Petit’s help; and then late in life rescued Petit’s church at Caerdeon after Petit had tied, becoming its first vicar.
 Like Petit, Clarke has been forgotten even at St Mark’s through a combination of intrigue and accident.
 The booklet (48 pages) illustrates nearly all known Petit’s watercolours – 26, which have never been seen before.